ceph/ceph-csi/README.md

 ### Configuration Requirements

-* Secret object with the authentication key for ceph cluster
+* Secret object with the authentication user ID `userID` and key `userKey` for ceph cluster
-* StorageClass with csi-cephfsplugin (default CSI CephFS plugin name) as a provisioner name and information about ceph cluster (mounter, monitors, user name, secret)
+* StorageClass with csi-cephfsplugin (default CSI CephFS plugin name) as a provisioner name and information about ceph cluster (monitors, pool, rootPath, ...)
-* CephFS root path, which is then mounted by either `ceph-fuse` or `mount.ceph` - configurable through the StorageClass
 * Service Accounts with required RBAC permissions

+Mounter options: specifies whether to use FUSE or ceph kernel client for mounting.
+By default, the plugin will probe for `ceph-fuse`.
+If this fails, the kernel client will be used instead.
+Command line argument `--volumemounter=[fuse|kernel]` overrides this behaviour.

+StorageClass options:
+* `provisionVolume: "bool"`: if set to true, the plugin will provision and mount a new volume.
+Admin credentials `adminID` and `adminKey` are required in the secret object, since this also creates a dedicated RADOS user used for mounting the volume.
+* `rootPath: /path-in-cephfs`: required field if `provisionVolume=true`.
+CephFS is mounted from the specified path.
+User credentials `userID` and `userKey` are required in the secret object.
+* `mounter: "kernel" or "fuse"`: (optional) per-StorageClass mounter configuration.
+Overrides the default mounter.

 ### Feature Status